Northern Arizona University Honors Housing

 Client: American Campus Communities

-Northern Arizona University has once again partnered with American Campus Communities and Todd & Associates to design a dormitory for their Honor Students to be open in fall 2018.
-This 5-story, 636-bed dorm will be the focal point as you enter the NAU campus.
-It will have 26,617 sq. ft. of academic space which includes classrooms, a writing center, advising offices, group meeting space and several study lounges on each floor.
+Northern Arizona University has once again partnered with American Campus Communities and Todd & Associates to design a student living/student learning development for their Honor Students that opened in fall 2018.
+This 5-story, 636-bed student living space was designed to be the focal point as you enter the NAU campus.
+It has 19,755 sq. ft. of academic space which includes classrooms, a writing center, advising offices, group meeting space and several study lounges on each floor.
 The larger lounges, are positioned in the corners of the building with floor to ceiling windows allowing for natural lighting and views of campus.
 One of which being a social lounge/game room.
-Additionally there is a fitness center; outdoor space with a Ramada and BBQ and a pedway connected to the campus.
+Additionally there is a fitness center; outdoor space with a ramada and BBQ and a pedway connected to the campus.

 Selecting a college or university usually comes down to location and academic programs.
 However, an increasing number of students and their families are looking for the quality, type, and standard of living offered by student housing communities as one of the deciding factors.
 Secure and well-maintained housing facilities support the recruiting process and greatly assist universities in attracting and retaining highly qualified students.
 From years of planning and designing college and university facilities (both public and private), we believe that all spaces should be created with the end user in mind, especially when designing learning environments.
 Human-centered design focuses on people and how they will use the space, for growth and development, social interaction and living and learning.
 These should be spaces of inspiration, to supply students with the tools they need to succeed in today’s ever-changing world.
 At Todd & Associates, we are continually looking for innovative ways to improve the design of student housing communities.
 By exploring new ideas and processes, such as the multi-phased process of the 21st Century Project of ACUHO (Association of College and University Housing Officials), we are ensuring that these communities better reflect the ever-changing roles their residences play in the collegiate experience.